 This menu item displays which channels the controller assumes are on.
 You can even flip the ON/OFF/AUTO toggle switches to verify the controller recognizes their position.

-'''
+This test is available for 12-channel controllers only.

 OUTPUTS are ON for STA 01 -Press ENTER 1 3 5

-'''